-Phase 1: an online questionnaire of 53 questions (of which 43 were of substantive nature) was completed by 922 respondents between 10 October 2017 and 17 December 2017.
+□ Phase 1: an online questionnaire of 53 questions (of which 43 were of substantive nature) was completed by 922 respondents between 10 October 2017 and 17 December 2017.
 The survey sought the views of a wide variety of stakeholders in international arbitration.
-66% of respondents (and 78% of the organisations they represent or with which they are connected) declared that they have been involved in more than five international arbitrations over the past five years.
-The respondent group consisted of private practitioners (47%), full-time arbitrators (10%), in-house counsel (10%), "arbitrator and counsel in approximately equal proportion" (12%), and others60 (21%).
+66% of respondents declared that they have been involved in more than five international arbitrations over the past five years.
+The respondent group consisted of private practitioners (47%), full-time arbitrators (10%), in-house counsel (10%) "arbitrator and counsel in approximately equal proportion" (12%), and others60 (21%).
 A reference to "respondents" in the report refers to those respondents who answered that particular question.
 The questionnaire responses were analysed to produce the statistical data presented in this report.